piotr1221/w3schools_autocomplete_courses/README.md

 Selenium script in Python to automatically complete lessons and excercises from W3Schools tutorials

 # How to use
-Execute script on console as
-python script.py --email your-email --password your-password --course coursename --tutorial --exercise
+Execute script on console as \n python script.py --email your-email --password your-password --course coursename --tutorial --exercise

 Currently accepted values for argument --course: